aroaminggeek/clean-blog-middleman/README.md

-This is my conversion of the Clean Blog template to Middleman.
+This is my conversion of the [Clean Blog](https://startbootstrap.com/template-overviews/clean-blog/) template to Middleman.
 There are [many](https://github.com/sandiegoscott/middleman-clean-blog) versions [like it](https://github.com/Devahoy/middlehoy), but this one is mine.

+The things I've modified or added:
+* Optional Google Analytics
+* Social share buttons for each post
+* Various configurable settings via `data/site.yml`

 Feel free to fork and modify it to suite your own site needs.

 # Original README: